Skip to Content

 medicines are right for you.

-Sometimes you can take different medicine if your
+Sometimes you can take a different combination of medicines if your

 first round of treatment didn't work very well.
 The decision to try treatment